 Yes.
-Students are required to collect and preserve specimens from trees, ferns, and wildflowers, as well as insects.
+Students are required to collect and preserve specimens from trees, ferns, and wildflowers, and insects (found-dead insects are acceptable).
 These collections aid the students’ understanding of these specimens and are useful when teaching others.

 As a student, do I need to be familiar with technology?

 Yes.
 Technology plays an important part in the MMNP program.
-We disseminate course materials using Google Drive and communicate frequently via e-mail.
-Students print course materials for every class.
+We disseminate course materials using Google Drive and communicate frequently via email.
+Students print their own course materials for every class.
 Our leadership team is available to help with tutoring and support, but access to a computer with internet capabilities and a printer is essential for every MMNP student.

 For whom is the program not a good fit?

-If you’re looking for skills for employment as a naturalist, you need a college/university degree.
-We ask graduates to fulfill their volunteering commitment in a setting outside their place of employment.
-Given our mission to train volunteers who will share their skills with others, if you know you will never be comfortable volunteering in that way, this course is not for you.
-If you already have extensive training and skills, you may find the material too elementary.
+If you’re looking for skills for employment as a naturalist, you need a college degree.
+Given our mission to train volunteers who will share their skills with others, if you know you will never be comfortable volunteering as a teacher, instructor, or leader, this course is not for you.
+If you already have extensive natural history knowledge, training, and skills, you may find the material too elementary.
 If you are too busy to do homework assignments and to practice outside, the course will not benefit you, because the classes are only the introduction; the deep learning happens on your own time.